iAvoe/Manual-Subnetting-Notes/README.md

        IT           CIDR: 26 (25hosts < 62) = 10.0.3.0/26   = 10.0.3.129    = 10.0.3.192    1
        Research     CIDR: 26 (6hosts  < 62) = 10.0.3.0/26   = 10.0.3.193    = 10.0.3.255    1

-### Example 5 - (Realistic, PC DIY): hook up an Eth printer to your computer directly via ethernet
+### Example 5 - (PC DIY): hook up an Eth printer to your computer directly via ethernet

 You've found a good deal on eBay where companies/schools dumps enterprise printers which are infinitely better than your 2000era DeskJets (no offence)
  - You want to put this printer in the other side of your room because of it's size, and a USB cable is too short for this distance